 If available, use a camera preset for same camera at different resolution:

-Camera presets may also work at lower resolution than indicated, as long as the aspect ratio is the same.
+Camera presets may also work at lower resolution than indicated, as long as the aspect ratio is the same and the image is just a downscaled version, not the result of sensor masking / central crop.
 (Some cameras use lower resolutions when increasing the frame rate, but the geometry is identical).

 You can create new camera presets with PTGui or Hugin:

 Third party applications like PTGui or Hugin permit to characterize a camera rig.
 They provide basic stitch with geometry information and lens distortion calibration.
-Then you can import this stich in MistikaVR to create a preset.
+Then you can import this stitch in MistikaVR to create a camera preset for your rig.
 Here it is a tutorial demonstrating the integration workflow for both products:

 And a more advanced tutorial here: https://vimeo.com/222486231